top of page

 "Movement is life" - Dr Moshé Feldenkrais

 There is a widely accepted presumption that after a certain age, our vitality and ability to learn begin to decrease.
-Common complaints may include forgetfulness, pain or stiffness, difficulty climbing stairs or getting out of bed, tripping or falling more often, lack of energy etc.

-Experience greater body awareness, create new neural connections, learn to move with ease and wake up to new possibilities for vitality and wellness.
+By enhancing the brain-body connection, we can experience greater body awareness, create new neural connections, learn to move with ease and wake up to new possibilities for vitality and wellness.

 Examples of positive outcomes include:

-• Increased Mobility and Balance
+• Increased Mobility and Vitality

-• Increased Vitality and Coordination
+• Increased Strength and Flexibility

-• Rehabilitation Post-Injury or Surgery
+• Rehabilitation Post-Injury, Stroke or Surgery

 Rehabilitation and Recovery

-NeuroMovement® and The Nine Essentials offer a holistic approach to rehabilitation and recovery post-injury or surgery by meeting each client where they are, starting with what they can do, and guiding them through the process of feeling, sensing, and reconnecting with their body.
-By inviting each client into the process of positive brain change, possibilities open up to rediscover and regain function in a safe and comfortable way.
+If you are struggling to regain daily function post-injury, surgery or stroke, we offer a holistic approach to rehabilitation and recovery by meeting each client where they are, starting with what they can do, and guiding them through the process of feeling, sensing, and reconnecting with their body.

 High Performers